How to invest in buy altcoins on eToro

 Start Now

 While Bitcoin is the most well-known cryptocurrency, there are many alternative coins, or altcoins, that you can invest in.
 So, how can you dive into crypto and learn how to trade altcoins in Australia?
+We’ll first define what altcoins are and how they work, and then share insights into some of the most popular altcoins in circulation today.

 What are altcoins?

-Altcoins, or alternative coins, are cryptocurrencies that were created following the success of Bitcoin.
-Unlike Bitcoin, the first and most well-known cryptocurrency, altcoins have different features and functions that make them unique and attractive to investors and users.
-Some common examples of altcoins include Ethereum, Litecoin, and Dogecoin.
+Altcoins, or alternative coins, are cryptos that were created following the success of Bitcoin.
+Unlike Bitcoin, the first and most well-known crypto, altcoins have different features and functions that make them unique and attractive to investors and users.

-Altcoins are often built on different blockchain technology than Bitcoin, allowing them to offer various features and benefits.
+Some common examples of altcoins include Ethereum, Litecoin and Dogecoin.
+These are often built on different blockchain technology from Bitcoin, allowing them to offer various features and benefits.
 For example, some altcoins have faster transaction times or lower fees than Bitcoin, while others have unique features such as smart contract functionality or anonymity.

-So, why are altcoins becoming popular?
+Why are altcoins becoming popular?

 Can you purchase altcoins in AUD?

 Despite the huge popularity of traditional stock market investing, it is — by its very nature — geographically siloed.
-That means it is very easy to start trading on the ASX if you are Australian, but it can be more complicated to invest in, for example, the New York Stock Exchange (NYSE).
+This means that it is very easy to start trading on the ASX if you are Australian, but it can be more complicated to invest in, for example, the New York Stock Exchange (NYSE).
 This is because you may need to create a separate international trading account.

 Online platforms can make it simpler, but there are still time differences, the exchange rate of the USD, and other factors to consider.